Al Madrigal Net Worth: $1 Million (approx.)

 |Nationality:||United States of America|

-Al Madrigal has a net worth of $1 million.
-He is a co-founder of the All Things Comedy podcast network, alongside Bill Burr.
-He rose to fame on The Daily Show with Jon Stewart as a regular correspondent for five seasons.
+Al Madrigal net worth is around $1 million.
+Al Madrigal is a co-founder of the All Things Comedy podcast network, together with Bill Burr.
+Madrigal rose to fame on The Daily Show with Jon Stewart as a regular correspondent for five seasons.

 San Francisco, California, United States